peter88213/nvhelp-en/source/book_view.rst

 Expand or collapse this frame by clicking on the label.

 .. figure:: _images/bookView04.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

-*noveltree* provides some ready-made fields for sections and characters to store information that should be at hand when writing.
+*novelibre* provides some ready-made fields for sections and characters to store information that should be at hand when writing.
 If the default categories do not fit into your individual story planning concept, you can rename these fields.